-In February 2021, the Company announced that it has received Fast Track designation from the FDA for IMNN-001 and also provided an update on the OVATION 2 Study.
-The Company reported that approximately one-third, or 34 patients, of the anticipated 110 patients had been enrolled into the OVATION 2 Study, of which 20 were in the treatment arm and 14 were in the control.
-Of the 34 patients enrolled in the trial, 27 patients have had their IDS with the following results:
+In February 2021, the Company announced that it has had received Fast Track designation from the FDA for IMNN-001.
+The Company provided an update on the OVATION 2 Study.
+The Company reported that approximately one-third, or 34 patients, of the 110 patients had been enrolled into the OVATION 2 Study, of which 20 were in the treatment arm and 14 were in the control arm.
+The patients enrolled in the trial, 27 patients have had their IDS with the following results:

-- 80% of patients treated with IMNN-001 had a R0 resection. - 58% of patients in the control arm had an R0 resection. - These interim data represented a 38% improvement in R0 resection rates for IMNN-001 patients compared with control arm patients and was consistent with the reported improvement in resection scores noted in the encouraging Phase I OVATION 1 Study, the manuscript of which was submitted for peer review publication.
+- 80% of patients treated with IMNN-001 had a R0 resection. - 58% of patients in the control arm had an R0 resection. - These interim data represented a 38% improvement in R0 resection rates for IMNN-001 patients compared with the control patients and was consistent with the reported improvement in resection scores noted in the encouraging Phase I data from the study, the manuscript of which was submitted for peer review publication.

-In June 2022, the Company announced that following a pre-planned interim safety review of 87 as treated patients (46 patients in the experimental arm and 41 patients in the control arm) randomized in the OVATION 2 Study, the Data Safety Monitoring Board ("DSMB") unanimously recommended that the OVATION 2 Study continue treating patients with the dose of 100 mg/m2.
-The DSMB also determined that safety was satisfactory, with an acceptable risk/benefit, and that patients tolerated IMNN-001 during a course of treatment that would last up to six months.
+In June 2022, the Company announced that following a pre-planned interim safety review of 87 as treated patients (46 experimental arm and 41 patients in the control arm) randomized in the OVATION 2 Study, the Data Safety Monitor ("DSMB") unanimously recommended that the OVATION 2 Study continue treating patients with the dose of 100 mg/m2/month.
+The DSMB also determined that safety was satisfactory, with an acceptable risk/benefit, and that patients tolerated IMNN-001 during treatment that would last up to six months.
 No dose-limiting toxicities were reported at this point in the OVATION 2 Study.
-Interim clinical data from patients who had undergone IDS showed that the IMNN-001 treatment arm was continuing to show improvement in R0 surgical resection rates and CRS 3 chemotherapy response scores over the control arm.
-The chemotherapy response score is a three-tier standardized scoring system for histological tumor regression into complete/near complete (CRS 3), partial (CRS 2) and no/minimal (CRS 1) response based on omental examination.
+Clinical data from patients who had undergone IDS showed that the IMNN-001 treatment arm was continuing to show improved R0 surgical resection rates and CRS 3 chemotherapy response scores over the control arm.
+The chemotherapy response score is a tier standardized scoring system for histological tumor regression into complete/near complete (CRS 3), partial (CRS 2) and no response (CRS 1) response based on omental examination.

-In September 2022, the Company announced that its Phase I/II OVATION 2 Study with IMNN-001 in advanced ovarian cancer has completed enrollment with 113 patients.
+In September 2022, the Company announced that its Phase I/II OVATION 2 Study with IMNN-001 in advanced ovarian cancer had completed enrollment with 113 patients.

 In September 2023, the Company announced interim PFS and OS data with IMNN-001 in its Phase I/II OVATION 2 Study.
-Interim clinical data from the ITT population showed efficacy trends in PFS, demonstrating a delay in disease progression in the treatment arm of approximately 33% compared with the control arm, with the hazard ratio nearing the required value.
+Clinical data from the ITT population showed efficacy trends in PFS, demonstrating a delay in disease progression in the IMNN-001 treatment arm of approximately 33% compared with the control arm, with the hazard ratio nearing the required value.
 Preliminary OS data follows a similar trend, showing an approximate 9-month improvement in the treatment arm over the control arm.

-Subgroup analyses showed patients treated with a PARP inhibitor ("PARPi") as maintenance therapy had longer PFS and OS if they were also treated with IMNN-001 compared with patients treated with NACT only.
-This was not a pre-specified subgroup as PARP inhibitors were approved after the OVATION 2 Study was initiated.
+Subgroup analyses showed patients treated with a PARP inhibitor ("PARPi") as maintenance therapy had longer PFS and OS compared with patients not treated with PARPi.
+Patients treated with IMNN-001 compared with patients treated with NACT only.
+This was not a pre-specified subgroup analysis.
+The PARPi + NACT group was 15.7 months and the NACT only group was 12.4 months.
+The IMNN-001 group was 45.6 months and the NACT only group was 36.7 months.
+These inhibitors were approved after the OVATION 2 Study was initiated.

-- The median PFS in the PARPi + NACT group and the PARPi + NACT + IMNN-001 group was 15.7 months and 23.7 months, respectively.

-- The median OS in the PARPi + NACT group was 45.6 months and has not yet been reached in the PARPi + NACT + IMNN-001 group.
+- The median PFS in the PARPi + NACT group and the PARPi + NACT + IMNN-001 group was 15.7 months and 17.9 months, respectively. - The median OS in the PARPi + NACT group was 45.6 months and has not yet been reached in the PARPi + NACT + IMNN-001 group.